rehierl/abstract-properties/15-x-hierarchies-2/x-overall-design-goals.md

 In order to support these dynamic goals, certain requirements must be met:

-* Any node within a tree must effectively belong to exactly one section.
+* Any node within a tree must have a unique parent section.
   This is needed to uniquely determine the context of any node.
 * It must be possible to determine the location of a section, even if that section turns out to be empty.
 This is needed to focus on any given section.